mookkiah/mahendran/_posts/2021-10-09-how-to-print-http-headers.md

 For example
  - We want to know what is the real IP of the client
  - We want to know the request came as http or https
- - What is the IP of previous network component (ex: LoadBalancer or proxy) which routes the request.
+ - What is the IP of previous network component (X-Forwarded-For) which routes the request.
  - What is the client agent (browser type or application)
  - What is the content type and length
  - What is the response code returned by the web server
  - What are the cookies present in the request
+ - What is the header value of (route, JSESSIONID) which plays critical role in traffic routing

  Ofcourse we can ask the application developer to print all the details in the application log.